1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 Yale has the responsibility for ensuring that all research carried out by a subrecipient is conducted and administered in compliance with federal regulations as well as sponsor and Yale requirements.
 This procedure defines general roles and responsibilities of the affected individuals and describes the activities that should be undertaken when managing subrecipient activity.

-2 CFR Part 200 requires Yale to pay subrecipient invoices issued under a federal prime award within 30 calendar days after receipt of the invoice, unless the invoice is believed to be improper.
-In order to ensure compliance, invoices should be processed as described below.
+2 CFR Part 200 requires Yale to pay subrecipient invoices issued under a federal prime award within 30 calendar days after receipt and matching of the invoice by Yale Financial Services Center (“FSC”), unless the invoice is believed to be improper.
+An improper invoice is considered to be any invoice that needs additional information and/or documentation from the subrecipient prior to Yale’s approval and eventual processing for payment.
+To ensure compliance, invoices should be processed as described below.

 A. Subrecipient Invoice Receipt